AminMirzaeiOne/XDropDown_CS/README.md

 A library for custom display controls in Drop Down Menu (Windows form) <br />

 <h2> ⭐ Features</h2>
-- Light Mode and Dark Mode<br />
-- Theme Colors support <br />
-- Support Symbol Icons <br />
-- Optimized for big data <br />
-- Support for different fonts <br />
-- Support for 67 living languages ​​of the world <br />
-- Support Fusion and Flat styles <br />
+- Display usercontrol and control and forms as DropDown <br />
+- It has different and practical events

 <h2> 🏗 Build Information</h2>
 - Made in year = February 2018 <br />